Below is our latest Terms of Business Agreement (last updated on 19th February 2019).

 ADEQUACY OF INSURANCE VALUES – It is the responsibility of the insured to ensure that all sums insured and policy limits are adequate.
 Whilst we seek to assist in establishing and maintaining insured values and indemnity limits we cannot accept responsibility for their accuracy.
 It is strongly recommended that the appropriate Professional (e.g. Surveyor/Accountant) be consulted to ensure that the sums insured and limits under the policy are suitable.

-CONFLICTS OF INTEREST – As insurance brokers we generally act as your agent in advising you, arranging your insurance and assisting you in the event of a claim.
+CONFLICTS OF INTEREST – As insurance brokers we generally act as your agent in advising you, arranging your insurance and assisting you in the event of a claim; we will always act honestly, fairly and professionally ensuring your best interests are our priority.
 In certain circumstances we may act for and owe duties of care to insurers and/or other parties.
-Where we become aware of any actual or potential conflict of interest, we will inform you of the situation, the options available to you and obtain your consent before we proceed.
+Where we become aware of any actual or potential conflict of interest with our duty to you, we will inform you of the situation and the options available to you before we proceed.

 INSURER SECURITY – The insurers we use are regulated and are required to have adequate capital resources.
 However, we cannot guarantee the solvency of any insurer we place business with.
 An insolvent insurer may be unable to pay claims or may be unable to pay them in full and you may have to pay a further premium to pay for alternative insurance cover.